RajhaFajardo/Checklists/README.md

 # Checklists
 App made during the study os the section 2 of the book “UIKit Apprentice”.
-Apple Books
+Apple Books.

 This section goes from chapter 9 to 20.